 As a potential presenter, expect that the Provider will ask you to provide information about your financial and nonfinancial relationships relative to the course content you are presenting.
 This information may be collected through a disclosure form or other similar process.
 Once you return the disclosure information to the Provider, the Provider will review the information, communicate your eligibility to be a presenter, and tell you what you need to disclose immediately prior to the beginning of your presentation (either in writing or verbally).
 All presenters must make a disclosure statement.
 You will make a disclosure prior to the start of the course even if you have no relevant financial or nonfinancial relationships.
 You should alert the provider if there are any changes in your financial and nonfinancial relationships that occur after your initial disclosure to the Provider but prior to the presentation.
-Presenters who fail to give disclosure information to Providers are not eligible to present content for ASHA CEU credit.
+Presenters who fail to participate in the disclosure process are not eligible to present content for ASHA CEU credit.

 Financial relationships are those relationships in which the individual benefits by receiving a salary, royalty, intellectual property rights, gift, speaking fee, consulting fee, honorarium, ownership interest (e.g., stocks, stock options, or other ownership interest, excluding diversified mutual funds), or other financial benefit.
 Financial relationships can also include "contracted research" in which the institution gets the grant and manages the funds and the individual is the principal or named investigator on the grant.